 Studies show that there are many benefits to exercising while pregnant.
 You can improve your energy levels, improve your circulation, and recover quicker post-pregnancy.
 Moms who worked out while pregnant generally had shorter and easier labors.

-Here are some generally safe exercises that are recommended during pregnancy:
+Here are some safe exercises that are recommended during pregnancy:

 Walking: This is the best overall exercise for pregnant women!
 It is low impact but still gets your heart rate up and your blood pumping.
 Walking is usually safe throughout the entire pregnancy.